cagov/data-infrastructure/docs/security.md

 This allows us to manage which users or services are able to perform actions on which resources.
 In general, IAM is described by:

-* Users (or principals) - some person or workflow which uses IAM to access cloud resources.
+* **Users** (or principals) - some person or workflow which uses IAM to access cloud resources.
+Users can be assigned to **groups**.
-* Permissions - an ability to perform some action on a resource or collection of resources.
+* **Permissions** - an ability to perform some action on a resource or collection of resources.
+* **Groups** - Rather than assigning permissions directly to users, it is considered good practice to instead create user **groups** with appropriate permissions, then add users to the group.
+This makes it easier to add and remove users while maintaining separate user personas.
-* Policies - a group of related permissions for performing a job, which can be assigned to a role or user.
+* **Policies** - a group of related **permissions** for performing a job, which can be assigned to a **role** or **user**.
-* Role - a group of policies for performing a workflow, which can be assumed by principals.
+* **Role** - a group of policies for performing a workflow.
+Roles are similar to **users**, but do not have a user identity associated with them.
+Instead, they can be assumed by users or services to perform the relevant workflow.

-Most of the work of IAM is managing users, permissions, policies, and roles to perform tasks in a secure way.
+Most of the work of IAM is managing users, permissions, groups, policies, and roles to perform tasks in a secure way.

 ### Principle of Least-Privilege